ngroegli/hacky-easter-2024/Level 8 - Finale Grande/Ants in my Telly/README.md

         print("Frames extracted successfully.")

 ## Calculate grid values
-After that, I created another method with ChatGPT to calculate an avg pixel color for all pixels over all images and exports that into a new image:
+After that, I created another method with ChatGPT to calculate an avg pixel color for all pixels over all images.
+The result had to be exported into a new image:

     def calculate_average_image(folder_path):
         images = []